 If you prefer stainless steel for function and appearance then the Sous Vide Supreme (shown above) will be a better option.
 If you don’t mind the difference then you can save some counter space, choose your color and you should purchase the Demi.

 The Demi model also gives you the choice of getting a red or black appliance which may be important if it matches your kitchen because this is one appliance you’ll probably keep on the counter for everyone to see.
+If you prefer red kitchen appliances, this could be the best sous vide machine for you.

 This is a great sous vide machine and you’ll be happy with the results.
 It is very easy to use.
 If you’re keen to start sous vide cooking at home, the Sous Vide Supreme Demi is a top choice.